nicupop729/expense-keeper/README.md

 ![screenshot](./app/assets/images/app-2.png)
 ![screenshot](./app/assets/images/app-3.png)

-ExpenseTrackrr is an app built with Ruby on Rails using the MVC architecture.
+ExpenseKeeper is an app built with Ruby on Rails using the MVC architecture.
 The app allows users to track their expenses while grouping them into categories.

 ## Built With